Clendon House

 Clendon House is situated in the small harbour town of Rawene, New Zealand's third oldest European settlement lined with heritage buildings.

 Take a stroll on Te Ara Mānawa o Rawene, a mangrove walkway with great interpretative panels and rich birdlife.
-Enjoy great kai and coffee at one of the charming cafes before catching the car ferry to Kohukohu.
+Enjoy delicious kai and coffee at one of the charming cafes before catching the car ferry to Kohukohu.